imnotkate/shipattack/README.md

 # shipattack
 Visual Basic game inspired by Battleship (game).

-Created this in High School (not very efficient) and will be improved when I get the opportunity.
+Created this in High School (not very efficient) and will be improved when I get the opportunity to.

 Can be used with EasyPHP Devserver to make the leaderboard available.